newmancroos/Python-Project/README.md

 https://github.com/awesome-selfhosted/awesome-selfhosted

 ## What is Fork in github  -> We can make copy of someone's repository under our github account. whole repository will be copied into our githuib.

+## Hosting Python Application:

+WSGI stands for **Web Server Gateway Interface** and it's described here: https://www.python.org/dev/peps/pep-3333/

+In summary: normal web servers can't run Python applications, so a special type of server was created (WSGI) to run our Flask app.
+Essentially, a WSGI server standardises the language and protocols between our Python Flask application and the host server.

+There are many WSGIs to choose from, but we'll use the most popular - gunicorn.
+That way our hosting provider will call gunicorn to run our code.